-- Include contact information for power, phone and internet companies should you need to check on service. - · Determine minimum power needs to support customers: number of servers, computers, phone systems, lights, printers, etc. Calculate and include the amp drain from multiple power strips. - Research back-up power supplies like generators and alternative telecom solutions-like hotspots.
-Once implemented, test often. - Document the process for using back-ups and review regularly with staff. - Determine if there is a need for alternate call center service: CSR 24, Insights, Centratel, etc.
+- Backup data on your systems daily to ensure you can recover if lost in the emergency. - Include contact information for power, phone and internet companies should you need to check on - Determine minimum power needs to support customers including number of servers, computers, phone systems, lights, printers, etc. If you utlize power strips, also include in your calculation the amp drain from their use. - Research back-up power supplies like generators and alternative telecom solutions such as hotspots.
+Once implemented, be sure to test often and conduct regular maintenance. - Document the process for using back-ups and review regularly with staff. - Determine if there is a need for alternate call center service.